dhohmann/SimpleGamesCollection/README.md

 Audio      | <ul><li>variety of different songs</li><li>random song selection</li><li>soundeffects for all in-game actions</li></ul>
 Interfaces | <ul><li>inventory/character interface for customizing your character</li><li>pause menu for saving, reloading, changing settings</li><li>map interface</li><li>settings menu for audio, graphics and key-bindings</li><li>main menu</li></ul>

+## Cookie Clicker
+Did you tried to open the site of the game Cookie Clicker on your mobile phone?
+It is a mess!
+So we are planning to reprogram a for mobile devices optimized version of the well-known game.